Patroni cluster management commands v23

 - PGDG

-TPA configure adds 3 etcd nodes and 2 haproxy nodes.
+TPA configure will add 3 etcd nodes and 2 haproxy nodes.
 Etcd is used for the Distributed Configuration Store (DCS).
-Patroni supports other DCS backends, but they aren't currently supported by EDB or TPA.
+Patroni supports other DCS backends, but they are not currently supported by EDB or TPA.

 TPA uses Patroni's feature of converting an existing PostgreSQL standalone server.
-This mechanism allows for TPA to initialize and manage configuration.
-Once a single PostgreSQL server and database is created, Patroni creates replicas and configures replication.
-TPA then removes any Postgres configuration files used during setup.
+This allows for TPA to initialise and manage configuration.
+Once a single PostgreSQL server and database has been created, Patroni will create replicas and configure replication.
+TPA will then remove any postgres configuration files used during setup.

-Once this is set up, you can continue to manage Postgres using TPA and settings in config.yml for the cluster.
-You can also use Patroni interfaces, such as the command line patronictl and the REST API, but we recommend using TPA methods wherever possible.
+Once set up, Postgres can continue to be managed using TPA and settings in config.yml for the cluster.
+You can also use Patroni interfaces, such as the command line patronictl and the REST API, but it is recommended to use TPA methods wherever possible.

-You can use these configuration variables to control certain behaviors when deploying Patroni in TPA.
+These configuration variables can be used to control certain behaviours in the deployment of Patroni in TPA.

 VariableDefault valueDescription